 Pay Your Bills Monthly

 When you first receive a bill and can’t pay it off right away, contact the medical provider to find out if you can sign up for a monthly payment plan.

 Payment plans with hospitals and doctors offices typically don’t charge interest, and they shouldn’t send the medical debt to a collection agency if you make regular payments.

 You can also consider applying for a low interest personal loan in the event your provider doesn’t offer monthly payments.
-It’s never ideal to have to pay interest on top of the principal balance, but it could prevent you from having the account go into delinquency and show up on your credit report.
+It’s never ideal to have to pay interest on top of the principal balance, but it could prevent you from having the collection account go into delinquency and showing up on your credit report.